 - 7 Best Double Bass Pedals on the Drumming Market

-- Things to Consider When Buying a Double Pedal
+- Buying a Double Bass Pedal - Key Factors

 The pedal has a dual-chain turbo drive design that makes it feel incredibly responsive to play with.
 I found the action to be quite smooth and easy to work around.

 The pedals have a fair amount of adjustability, allowing you to tweak the design to fit your preferences perfectly.
 The only downside is that the left pedal isn’t as adjustable as some drummers would like it to be.